I interview the founder and director of the Be Bear Aware Campaign.

 Another common mistake is thinking that when a bear turns its back, it doesn’t care or mind that you are in close proximity.

 Chuck says that even as close as 100 feet is pushing it, putting pressure on the bear.
+Bears don't like pressure, and one bear's pressure point may be much more sensitive than the next.
+So, basically, stay away!

 There are other signs to look for, too: swaying head gestures; clacking teeth; “woofing” sounds; stomping the ground; fur standing up on back; and ears laying back.

 Also, it doesn’t matter what kind of bear – the rules and warning signs are the same, be it dealing with black or grizzly bears.
+Most people are aware of the danger grizzly bears present but too many people underestimate black bears.